How Do I Know What SEO Keywords to Use?

 - Identify your buyer personas so that you understand their motivations and what they want to see online

 - Use tools like the BrightEdge Content or Data Cube to look for keyword suggestions based upon search volume, relevance to your industry, your buyer personas and their buyer journey.
 Choose both head terms and long-tail keywords to deviate your content strategy.

 - Use BrightEdge tools to uncover competitors to identify possible holes in your content marketing campaign.
 You can uncover keywords that are helping them, but have been neglected by you

 - Monitor trends to see which keywords have spiked, such as in response to a particular event, and be prepared to develop rapid, timely content

 The digital ecosystem is becoming increasingly crowded.
 According to IBM, 90% of the content available today was developed in the past two years.
 At this rate, it is easy for any website to fail to gain traction without targeting the right keywords.
-That’s why you need to conduct extensive keyword research.
+That’s why you need to conduct extensive keyword-level research.
 This process involves finding what queries people enter into search engines and the search volume of each of these queries.

 Keywords tell Google what your topic is and helps search engines match your relevant content to the right queries.
-The key, however, is that you need to find keywords that matter to people and which you can rank on.
+The key, however, is that you need to find particular terms that matter to people and which you can rank on.
 Data is the key to uncovering the right keywords.